JosefNemec/Playnite/doc/tutorials/plugins/plugins.md

 Plugin settings
 ---------------------

-If you want to provider user with an ability to change plugin behavior, you can do that by implementing appropriate properties from `ILibraryPlugin` interface.
+If you want to give user ability to change plugin behavior, you can do that by implementing appropriate settings overrides from `Plugin` abstract class.
 Including ability to add fully customizable UI for your configuration that will be accessible in Playnite's settings windows.
 To add plugin settings support to your plugin follow [Plugin settings guide](pluginSettings.md).

 Examples
 ---------------------